This article contains affiliate links, and we get referral commission at no additional cost to you.

 How much money can you make with AliExpress Affiliate Program?

-When I started, AliExpress cookie lifetime was 30 days – so as long as someone clicked your affiliate link and made a purchase within 30 days after that on AliExpress, you would get paid.
+When I started in ~2015, AliExpress cookie lifetime was 30 days – so as long as someone clicked your affiliate link and made a purchase within 30 days after that on AliExpress, you would get paid.
 Then they reduced that to 1 day, and then to session-based, which means if the buyer clicked the link, closed the browser, and then opened the website again, you would not get any commission.
 That created outrage in the affiliate community, and they decided to increase it to 3 days.

 I have stepped over $100/month mark approximately 3-4 months in, then it slowed down due to commission structure changes.
 I kept on creating content, and pages started ranking in Google.

-Then as I created more videos and blog posts it slowly went to $1,000 – 2,000 per month, and in peak months (November, March) it sometimes reaches $4,000 – 5,000/month.
+Then as I created more videos and blog posts it slowly went to $1,000 – 2,000 per month, and in peak months (November, March) it sometimes reaches $5,000 – 8,000/month.

 After the user makes a purchase, it can take up to 60 days for the commission to process.
 If the user starts a dispute and AliExpress returns them the money, you do not get paid (that’s why there is a Declined commission tab).
-On average, I’d say I get my payments 45 days later.
+On average, I’d say I get my payments ~45 days later.

 You can promote your links in a variety of ways – through your own blog, YouTube channel and other forms of social media.

-You can start an AliExpress shopping group in your language, a YouTube channel is a good way to start as it does not require any upfront costs, but the disadvantage of those is that they can at any time get shut down.
-When you don’t own the platform, you have limited control.
-I have the YouTube channel, and Facebook/Instagram accounts.
-They are great for keeping in touch with the audience, for showcasing the brand and for giving additional SEO power to the website, I have very little control over how the content is being distributed.
 The views on the channel vary from 20,000 to 200,000 views per month, and some videos that I spent 8-10 hours on per video are not getting any views a month later.
 I still do it because it is fun, and because I love the community I created.

-The best way (in my opinion) is to start a website/blog.
 It makes you a business owner, once the business starts generating revenue it can be sold at through platforms like Flippa or EmpireFlippers, or you can keep it as a source of passive revenue.

 To start a blog, you need a domain name and hosting.
 For domain names, there are too many options to choose from.
 I have used GoDaddy in the past, but switched to Ionos (previously 1and1) as their promo and regular rates are cheaper.